OpenModelica/OpenModelica/doc/UsersGuide/source/packagemanager.rst

 The default place where OpenModelica looks for packages is the so-called `MODELICAPATH <https://specification.modelica.org/maint/3.5/packages.html#the-modelica-library-path-modelicapath>`_.
-You can check where it is by typing ``getModelicaPath()`` in the Interactive Environment.
+You can check where it is by typing ``getModelicaPath()`` in the Interactive Environment (Tools | OpenModelica Compiler CLI in OMEdit).
 Installed read-only libraries are placed by default in the MODELICAPATH.

 When a new version of certain package comes out, `conversion annotations
 <https://specification.modelica.org/maint/3.5/annotations.html#version-handling>`_ in it declare whether your models using